-The Enterprise Ireland Technology Gateway programme is a network of 15 gateways situated within nine Institutes of Technology and one Technological University spread across the country.
-Our unique geographic approach is a key aspect of the network, with 13 of our 15 Gateways located in the regions.
+The Enterprise Ireland Technology Gateway programme is a network of 17 gateways situated Technological Universities and Institute of Technology across the country.
+Our unique geographic approach is a key aspect of the network, with 15 of our 17 Gateways located in the regions.
 Each Gateway provides an important service to Irish industry, not only within its own region but nationwide, by providing key assistance and expertise to companies with research, development, or innovation problems or projects across a broad range of sectors.
 Access can be funded by various Enterprise Ireland Innovation supports or directly funded by the company.

 To find out more about the ongoing development and importance of innovation in regional areas, we talked to Dr Stephen Seawright, WiSAR Technology Gateway Manager, about the centre, its services, and the growth of innovation in the North-West.

 Explain a bit about WiSAR and your role within it?

 The Wireless Sensor Applied Research Technology Gateway (WiSAR) is located in ATU Donegal and provides solutions to Irish industry for the Internet of Things (IoT) using its expertise in wireless, embedded electronics and related software.
 WiSAR has been providing support to Irish industry for 15 years and, while our foundation is in electronics, today we have expertise in all levels of the IoT stack from the physical layer through to software and data analytics.